 Is there a bigger underdog on the underdog Ravens?
 For all those who laughed when Flacco declared himself the best quarterback in the NFL, guess who is smirking now?
 Flacco doesn't put up the big passing numbers like Peyton Manning.
 He doesn't have the Lombardi Trophies or most valuable player awards like Tom Brady.
 For the past two weeks, he has beaten them and outplayed them.

 Sure, Flacco wasn't the best quarterback in the league this season.
 But he's the best quarterback in these playoffs, and that's what matters heading to New Orleans.
-On the same field where a Super Bowl dream died a year ago, Flacco has started to establish a legacy.
 While there will always be a debate whether he's elite, what can't be argued is that Flacco is now a Super quarterback.

 In the AFC, that alone puts him in elite company.
 For the past nine seasons, this conference has been represented in the Super Bowl by Brady, Manning or Ben Roethlisberger.
 It's time to make room for Flacco.
 He certainly has earned it, quieting critics and upsetting future Hall of Fame quarterbacks with a strong arm and a stronger will.